Trendyol/android-dev-tools/README.md

  	</tr>
 </table>
 With this feature, we can imitate the API by preparing mock request and response data for the REST API that has not been prepared yet.
-It provides a web interface where we can enter mock request and response data, and allows us to enable/disable the previously added mock data.
+It provides a web interface where we can create mock request and response data, and allows us to enable/disable the previously added mock data.
 The point to be considered is which requests will be answered with mock data rather than going to the real API is decided by comparing the URL, method and request body data of the request in the real request and mock data.
 If this data is completely matched, the mock response will be served to the client.

 ### Usage